Kumar-KSTMH/Symbiosis-Terraform/README.md

 ## ✈️ Now we are ready to deploy our application on the cloud ⛅
 get into the project directory
 ---

-cd symbiosis-iac\backend
----

-👉 let install dependency to deploy the backend terraform init
-Type the below command to see the plan of the execution terraform plan
-Type `yes`, and it will prompt you for approval..
----

 cd symbiosis-iac\root
 ---
 👉 let install dependency to deploy the application